Information for new students

 Foreign students will have to get private accommodation.
-There are various private agencies that can assist in this process.
+There are various private agencies and student fb groups that can assist in this process.
 Neighbourhoods in the vicinity of the School of Medicine are: Split 3, Blatine, Trstenik, Mertojak, Žnjan, Gripe, Firule.

 Make sure to sign a contract for the whole period of stay to avoid problems with accomodation during the tourist season (starting after Easter)

 Croatian citizens are permitted to apply for student housing.

 Student identity card (X card)

 Student identity card (so called „iksica“) is a document that proves the student status and provides a student certain benefits such as subsidized meals at Student restaurants and cafeterias all over Croatia, subsidized public transport, discounts on tickets for bus and rail transport, discounts on tickets to the cinema and theatre etc. X-card can be used only by the person to whom it was issued and it is valid until the date by when the student has a valid registration of the year/semester at the institution.
 Student will get X-card in the student office within one month upon registration in educational system (enrollment).